The Issue, Our Vision & Approach

 K-12 - There are a number of major things that need to happen in our schools to better prepare all young people for the innovation economy opportunities: alignment of standards/assessments with world-class expectations; excellent educators at every level with the relevant interests, training and experiences (particularly in STEM fields); high quality computer science and STEM courses and experiences widely available in schools & communities; an understanding among youth of the opportunities created by the tech-driven economy and the requirements to participate; and funding that aligns to these priorities and includes high levels of accountability and support.

 Higher Education - While funding and capacity remain critical issues for public higher education, the Tech Alliance is focused on the imbalance in ‘seats’ to meet either student demand or industry needs for STEM majors.
-This extends beyond the state’s four-year universities and requires looking at creative approaches to the supply side - from advanced degrees like those to be offered by University of Washington-Microsoft’ GIX partnership, to two-year institutions’ capacity to offer four-year degrees like with Bellevue College, to the range of programmer bootcamps offered in the region, to apprenticeship programs for more mid-tier tech related jobs.
+This extends beyond the state’s four-year universities and requires looking at creative approaches to the supply side - from advanced degrees like those to be offered by University of Washington-Microsoft’ GIX partnership, to the programmer boot camps offered in the region such as the Technology Alliance incubated Ada Developer’s Academy.

 And common to both K-12 and Higher Education is the need to diversify the talent pipeline by engaging more females and minorities at every stage.
 Making changes to the education system - at any level - is generally a heavy lift: the scale is tremendous, the impact timelines are long, the barriers are many, the players on the field are plentiful and polarized, and the graveyard of reforms is full.
 Yet opportunity shows up every day in the form of a student eager to learn and an educator privileged to impart knowledge.
 The Tech Alliance has built an approach that is mindful of this context - the constraints and the possibilities, and best leverages the organization's assets.